Regular expressions supported by TaxSpooler & FGA

 { start min/max quantifier

 Part of a pattern that is in square brackets is called a "character class".
-In a character class the only meta-characters are:
+In

 \ general escape character